Let Your Light Shine – The Power of Prana in Health and Healing

 The ancient yogis discovered that while we can’t stop or change thoughts, we can change our energy body through visualization, focused asana, and breathwork.
 And in this lies the true power of yoga: As we shift our energy, our thoughts and emotions change as well.

-The ancient yogis knew that Prana is the great dissolver.
+The ancient yogis knew that Prana was the great dissolver.
 It dissolves old pain and heartbreak.
 It breaks up darkness in the body.
 It can heal old intrinsic memories stored inside of us, releasing their unconscious control over us.

 In essence, connecting to this great dissolver has great power to free us from old patterns and remove the veil over our light.
 When yoga leaves us feeling more awake and more emotionally liberated, it is the healing power of Prana in action.